consoledotdev/home/content/tools/server-monitoring.md

 #### Integrations / plugins

-Every monitoring system should collect basic system stats like CPU usage, process lists and disk space, usually via a monitoring agent installed on each system.
-However, monitoring is useless without integration into all the products in your tech stack.
+Every monitoring tool should collect basic system stats like CPU usage, process lists and disk space, usually via a monitoring agent.
+However, monitoring is useless without integration into everything in your tech stack.
 Can it monitor your database, web servers, load balancers, network, and the application itself?
-The list of integrations is therefore the most important factor in picking a server monitoring tool.
+The list of integrations is the most important factor in picking a server monitoring tool.

 The number of integrations is important, but so is the quality.
 The advantage of plugin systems is that anyone can build integrations, but that is not helpful if